-On initial recognition, the Trust may make an irrevocable election (on an instrument-by-instrument basis) to designate investments in equity instruments as at FVTOCI.
+On initial recognition, the Trust may make an irrevocable election (on an instrumentby-instrument basis) to designate investments in equity instruments at fair value through other comprehensive income (FVTOCI).

 Investments in equity instruments at FVTOCI are initially measured at fair value plus transaction costs.
 Subsequently, they are measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income and accumulated in the investments revaluation reserve.
 The cumulative gain or loss will not be reclassified to profit or loss on disposal of the equity investments, instead, they will be transferred to retained earnings.